-1. Marriage Ceremony (see p.
-75)-In some countries or states a pastor must be legally appointed and registered in order to conduct the marriage service.
+- 1. Marriage Ceremony (see p.
+80)-In some countries or states a pastor must be legally appointed and registered in order to conduct the marriage service.
 In many lands the pastor may perform the ceremony in the church, but the marriage contract is legally signed by the district registrar, who usually sits in the vestry and listens to the approved form of marriage declaration.
 In still other lands the pastor cannot perform the ceremony at all because it is recognized as a state responsibility and is looked upon as a civil contract.
 In such cases members usually retire to the home or place of worship, where a pastor conducts a special service to seek the blessing of the Lord upon the couple.
-(See pp. 153-160.)

-2. Training and Equipping of Elders (see p.
-76)-While the pastor has the primary responsibility for training elders, conferences are encouraged to schedule periodic meetings for their training.
-In order to support a pastor-elder team relationship, pastors also should attend the training meetings.
-Leaders of companies who function in the place of elders also should be invited.

-3. Training and Equipping of Deacons and Deaconesses (see pp. 77 and 80)-While the pastor has the primary responsibility for the training of deacons and deaconesses, the Ministerial Association of the conference is encouraged to schedule periodic meetings for the training of the deacons and deaconesses.

-4. Care and Maintenance of Church Property (see pp. 79, 81)- Deacons and deaconesses must see that the church building is kept clean and in repair and that the grounds are kept clean and attractive.
+(See pp. 159-166.) - 2.
+Training and Equipping of Elders (see p.
+81)-While the pastor has the primary responsibility for training elders, the Ministerial Association of the conference, in cooperation with the departments, is encouraged to schedule periodic meetings for their training.
+In order to support a pastorelder team relationship, pastors also should attend the training meetings.
+Leaders of companies who function in the place of elders also should be invited. - 3.
+Training and Equipping of Deacons and Deaconesses (see pp. 82-84, 85-86)-While the pastor has the primary responsibility for the training of deacons and deaconesses, the Ministerial Association of the conference is encouraged to schedule periodic meetings for the training of the deacons and deaconesses. - 4.
+Care and Maintenance of Church Property (see pp. 84, 86)-Deacons and deaconesses must see that the church building is kept clean and in repair and that the grounds are kept clean and attractive.
 This also includes ensuring that janitorial work is done.
 In large churches where it is necessary to employ a janitor, the deacons should recommend a suitable person to the board, which votes to employ such help, or the board may authorize the deacons to employ a janitor.
 Board authorization should be obtained for all major repair expenses.
 All bills for repairs, as well as for recurring expenses, such as water, electricity, and, fuel, are referred to the treasurer for payment.

 5. Clerk Keeps Records (see p.
-81)-Board minutes should be recorded in the church record book, or in another appropriate record system adopted by the church, giving the time and date of meeting, number attending, and a report of all actions taken.
+87)-Board minutes should be recorded in the church record book, or in another appropriate record system adopted by the church, giving the time and date of meeting, number attending, and a report of all actions taken.
 The clerk should also make a list of committees appointed at the meeting, giving to the chairperson a list of the members of each committee, together with its terms of reference and an outline of work it is asked to do.
 The church record book may be secured from the Adventist Book Center or, in some countries, from the publishing house.